BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part2-prepare.md

 Next we are going to install [Homebrew](http://brew.sh) (known as `brew` for short), a software package manager.

 You can consider `brew` to be an app store for open source web apps and developer tools.
 There are thousands of different open source code bases, all with various dependences on each other, and each requiring different configurations for what kind of computer OS it is running on (Linux, Unix, Mac, Windows, etc.).
 Brew manages those complexities.
-If request to install a particular tool it that needs other packages, tools or libraries to run, Brew will first install them in the correct order.
+If you request to install a particular tool that needs other packages, tools or libraries to run, Brew will first install them in the correct order.
 Brew also stores its files in some specific ways that are best practices so that different tools don't interfere with each other.

 Brew is not installed on your Mac by default, so you'll need to run a script to install it.
-They provide a script to install it on their github site, which is run by `ruby` which is installed on your Mac by default.
+They provide a script to install it on their github site, which is run by `bash` which is installed on your Mac by default.
 WARNING: Be cautious whenever someone asks you to run a script that has `curl` command in it, because if the author is malicious they can corrupt your system or make it vulnerable.
 In this case the script is run from a trusted website (github), and is from a trusted account there (Homebrew).
 I suggest you go to the [Homebrew](http://brew.sh) website and confirm that this is the correct script to use.

 This script may ask you for your administrator password.

 ```
-$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ==> This script will install:
 /usr/local/bin/brew
 /usr/local/share/doc/homebrew